 Passing from just the formula algebra to arbitrary $\Sigma$-structures (where $\Sigma$ is the signature of the logic), the role of theories can be replaced by the more general notion of filter.
 The corresponding considerations then apply: preimages of filters under homomorphisms of $\Sigma$-structures are filters again, and this can be rephrased as saying that the inclusions of filters into the full power sets of $\Sigma$-structures form a natural transformation.

-Finally, replacing the lattice of filters with a more abstract lattice, we arrive at the notion of finitary filter pair: In \cite{AMP} a \emph{finitary filter pair} over a signature $\Sigma$ was defined to be a pair $(G,i)$, where $G \colon \Sigma\textrm{-str}^{op} \to AL$ is a functor from $\Sigma$-structures to algebraic lattices and $i$ is a natural transformation from $G$ to the contravariant power set functor $\Sigma\textrm{-str}^{op} \to AL, \ A \mapsto \wp(A)$.
+Finally, replacing the lattice of filters with a more abstract lattice, we arrive at the notion of finitary filter pair: In \cite{AMP} a \emph{finitary filter pair} over a signature $\Sigma$ was defined to be a pair $(G,i)$, where $G \colon \SigmaStr^{op} \to \AL$ is a functor from $\Sigma$-structures to algebraic lattices and $i$ is a natural transformation from $G$ to the contravariant power set functor $\SigmaStr^{op} \to \AL, \ A \mapsto \wp(A)$.
 The transformation $i$ is required to preserve, objectwise, arbitrary infima and directed suprema.

 The intuition offered in \cite{AMP} about the notion of filter pair was that it is a \emph{presentation} of a logic, different in style from the usual presentations by axioms and rules or by matrices.
-Instead, it is a direct presentation of the lattice of theories as the image of a map of ordered sets, and the required properties ensure that it really is the theory lattice of a logic.
-A filter pair presentation can provide useful structure for analyzing the associated logic.
+Instead, it is a direct presentation of the lattice of theories as the image of a map of ordered sets.
+The required properties ensure that the image really is the theory lattice of a finitary logic.
+A filter pair can provide useful structure for analyzing the associated logic.
 In Section \ref{SectionFilterPairs} below we introduce filter pairs more carefully and indicate some of their uses.

-In the concept of finitary filter pair the cardinality $\aleph_0$ is hidden in the notions of \emph{directed supremum} and \emph{algebraic lattice}: Recall that a subset $S$ of a poset $P$ is \emph{directed} if any finite set of elements of $S$, i.e. any set of cardinality smaller than $\aleph_0$, has a supremum in $S$.
+{\bf ${\kappa}$-filter pairs:} In the concept of finitary filter pair, the cardinality $\aleph_0$ is hidden in the notions of \emph{directed supremum} and \emph{algebraic lattice}: Recall that a subset $S$ of a poset $P$ is \emph{directed} if any finite set of elements of $S$, i.e. any set of cardinality smaller than $\aleph_0$, has a supremum in $S$.